openbenches/openbenches.org/dev.md

 Requests for PHP exection are passed through to the PHP FPM container

 ### PHP FPM Container
-A [PHP FPM](https://hub.docker.com/_/php/) container is built, based on the php:8.2-fpm-bookworm container image - this script installs libmagickwand, zip, and sets up some PECL extensions.
+A [PHP FPM](https://hub.docker.com/_/php/) container is built, based on the [php:8.2-fpm-bookworm](https://hub.docker.com/layers/library/php/8.2.10-fpm-bookworm/images/sha256-47b377aa55e11f9b6aa3d1e457857cf7c5e3a480760afaba8ff1bc129cc2e15f?context=explore) container image - this script installs libmagickwand, zip, and sets up some PECL extensions.

-It installs Symfony and Composer, and copies the www project code to /var/www/symfony_docker
+It installs (Composer)[https://getcomposer.org/], and copies the www project code to /var/www/symfony_docker

 ## Volume Mapping
 When instantiating the containers, custom volume mapping is used to mount parts of the project source to the containers.